 Dear Parole Bard,

-I am writing in regard to Baron L. Walker, inmate #182074.
-I do not know Baron Walker personally, but I have learned a lot about Baron, his wife and children and the crime he committed and the time he has served.
+I am writing in regard to (incarcerated person) ___, inmate #__.
+I do not know (incarcerated person)___ personally, but I have learned a lot about him/her his wife and children and the crime he committed and the time he has served.

-I watched (heard about) the documentary Milwaukee 53206, which followed the life of the Walker family.
-I watched how hard it is for this family to have their loved one incarcerated, children growing up without their father and a wife longing for the partnership and support of her husband.
+I visited (heard about) the website family deferred, which followed the life of (incarcerated person) __.
+I know how hard it is for this family to have their loved one incarcerated, children growing up without their father and a wife longing for the partnership and support of their family member.

-Since Baron has completed all of his court ordered requirements, educational requirements, he’s served more than 25 percent of his sentence, and he has good behavior and institutional adjustment, it is my understanding that there are no additional obligations for Mr. Walker to meet by your legal guidelines to receive a parole grant.
-Mr. Walker is not a threat to society, he is remorseful for his prior actions, he doesn’t appear to be the same person that he was when he committed his crimes and he appears to be passionate about his family and working hard.
-Both Mr. and Mrs. Walker are paralegals and plan to open a business to assist people with legal paperwork and services, in addition to the job that is already lined up for Mr. Walker upon his release.
+Since (incarcerated person) __ has completed all of his court ordered requirements, educational requirements, he’s served more than 25 percent of his sentence, and he has good behavior and institutional adjustment, it is my understanding that there are no additional obligations for (incarcerated person)___ to meet by your legal guidelines to receive a parole grant. (incarcerated person) __ is not a threat to society, he is remorseful for his prior actions, he doesn’t appear to be the same person that he was when he committed his crimes and he appears to be passionate about his family and working hard.
 Since all of his requirements have been met, every time he goes before the parole board the only thing that they have left to review is his behavior since the last time they saw him, he is sitting idle, costing tax payers when he has served his debt to society and deserves the opportunity to work and support his family.

-It appears that Baron has a strong support system through his family, they are taking every possible step to gather support to aid in his release from prison.
-According to the Wisconsin laws of parole, Mr. Walker has met all of the conditions to qualify for a parole grant.
-I am writing to request that you grant parole for Baron Walker who has served over 22 years for the crimes of attempted arm robbery where no one was physically hurt.
-He has served more than the adequate time for his crimes, therefore it is time to restore Mr. Walker back to his family and to his community.
-Allow Mr. Walker to work, raise his children, pay taxes and support his family while also sparing tax payers the unnecessary $60,000 annual cost to incarcerate him, although all of his conditions have been met to receive a parole grant according to Wisconsin State Legislature Code 304.06 for Old Law Parole.
+It appears that (incarcerated person) __ has a strong support system through his family, they are taking every possible step to gather support to aid in his release from prison.
+According to the Wisconsin laws of parole, (incarcerated person) __ has met all of the conditions to qualify for a parole grant.
+I am writing to request that you grant parole for (incarcerated person) __ who has served over 22 years for the crimes of attempted arm robbery where no one was physically hurt.
+He has served more than the adequate time for his crimes, therefore it is time to restore (incarcerated person) __ back to his family and to his community.
+Allow (incarcerated person) __ to work, raise his children, pay taxes and support his family while also sparing tax payers the unnecessary $60,000 annual cost to incarcerate him, although all of his conditions have been met to receive a parole grant according to Wisconsin State Legislature Code 304.06 for Old Law Parole.